iishipatel/vitalizer/README.md

 ## What's next for Vitalizer
  We want to make predictions for more diseases in the future.
 And expand into collecting data of more nearby doctors.

+ ### Check out the website at : http://vitalizer.tech/